 - Resource inventory and utilization

-Why before the migration?
+Why before the enterprise cloud migration?

 Far too often, we see customers ignore the reporting and monitoring questions until post-migration.
 However, waiting until problems arise can be a costly and complicated error to recover from.
 Wasted resources can rapidly cause burgeoning costs and burnt-out budgets, unidentified threats can easily cause damage to your infrastructure—or destroy businesses.